 Will yoga once a week make a difference?
 In general, doing yoga once a week will make a difference because a single session of intense and prolonged stretching, combined with breathing and meditation practice is enough to trigger positive changes in the body like higher energy expenditure or better mood.

-A study done by Dr. Angela Α Tsopanidou from the National and Kapodistrian University of Athens in Greece documented the single bout of 90 minutes Vinyasa yoga session and its effect on the metabolic rate (source).
+A study done by Dr. Angela Α Tsopanidou from the National and Kapodistrian University of Athens in Greece documented a single bout of 90 minutes Vinyasa yoga session and its effect on the metabolic rate (source).

-- high-intensity surya namaskar (sun salutation)
+- high-intensity Surya namaskar (sun salutation)